SPUR-TECH/Life-Hackers-/README.md

 This leads me perfectly into the next section.

-I would like to say thank you to everyone on slack and espeacially DAISY_MENTOR and STEPHEN_5P_LEAD they have always been the fisrt to react to any issues and always ready to help I hope they see this metion of them they have been amazing.
+I would like to say thank you to everyone on Slack and espeacially DAISY_MENTOR and STEPHEN_5P_LEAD they have always been the fisrt to react to any issues and always ready to help I hope they see this metion of them they have been amazing.

 Also a hat tip to my mentor Jack_mentor such a nice guy.